tttapa/Control-Surface/doxygen/pages/MIDI.md

 The instantiation, initialization, and updating of the MIDI interface is the same as before.
-The first new component is the `MyMIDI_Callbacks` class: this class inherits from the @ref FineGrainedMIDI_Callbacks class that is provided by the library, and then implements two of the callback functions,
+The first new component is the `MyMIDI_Callbacks` class: this class inherits from the @ref FineGrainedMIDI_Callbacks class that is provided by the library, and implements two of the callback functions,
 @ref FineGrainedMIDI_Callbacks::onNoteOff() and
 @ref FineGrainedMIDI_Callbacks::onNoteOn().
 An instance of the `MyMIDI_Callbacks` class is created, and then this callback